WhatsApp

 UON’s Reaction to Fund Blocking

 Being #2 university in Australia and #30 among world universities that age under 50, UON has been seen trying hard to maintain its reputation after the fund-freeze announcement by the government.
-Associate Professor Tom Griffiths, who is also a reputed president of the Newcastle branch of the National Tertiary Education Union said, the members were highly worried about staff job cuts due to the fund-blocking and were already at the breaking point.
-As widely known the University of Newcastle has a reserve of funds, amounting to $446.
-When asked about the role of these funds in safeguarding student places, the spokesperson replied, that the amount is mostly distributed to be spent for philanthropic donations, research grants, working capital, and capital grants, based on their priorities.
-Other than these, the fund is said to be retained for investments in quality teaching, learning, and research facilities, for both students and staff.
+Associate Professor Tom Griffiths, who is also a reputed president of the Newcastle branch of the National Tertiary Education Union, said the members were highly worried about staff job cuts due to the fund-blocking and were already at the breaking point.
+As is widely known, the University of Newcastle has a reserve of funds amounting to $446.
+When asked about the role of these funds in safeguarding student places, the spokesperson replied that the amount is mostly distributed to be spent for philanthropic donations, research grants, working capital, and capital grants, based on their priorities.
+Other than these, the fund is said to be retained for investments in quality teaching, learning, and research facilities for both students and staff.

 How Fund Blocking Affects Other Australian Universities